JBlackSNHU/JBlackSNHU.github.io/index.md

 }
 ```

-And the second query method is to return one or more entries contained in a comma delimmitted string passed as an argument to the method.
+The second query method will return one or more entries contained in a comma delimitted string passed as an argument to the method.
 This uses the SQL query "IN" method to dynamically select any matching entries for the skill name, but also able to return a single value.

 ```java
     public ArrayList<Skill> getPartialDBSkillsList(String skillNames) {